-Hence, you will find pomegranate vinegar in Middle Eastern/ Arab sundry shops.
+So, you will find pomegranate vinegar in the Middle Eastern/ Arab sundry shops.
 You can also buy it at Health Food stores and in large supermarkets that stock international foods.
 Alternatively, you can buy pomegranate vinegar online.

 How to use Pomegranate Vinegar

 There are several ways to enjoy the fruity sweetness and benefits of pomegranate vinegar.
 It can be taken:

 - As a drink: Mix 1-2 tablespoons of pomegranate vinegar into a glass of water.
 Drink first thing in the morning and last thing at night.
 If you find it difficult to drink, add a bit of honey to sweeten the taste.
 You can also have it before or during meals.